All Episodes

 The U.S. Treasury will give priority to making interest payments to bondholders when due, if lawmakers fail to reach an agreement to raise the debt ceiling.

-The official requested anonymity because no announcements have been made.
+This, according to an administration official, the official requested anonymity because no announcement's been made.

-Treasury has said about $90 billion in debt and matures on August 4th.
+Treasury had said about $90 billion in debt and matures on August 4th.

 More than $30 billion in interest comes due August 5th.